linguinee/appium-setup/README.md

 appium-setup
 ============

-appium_env.sh is a Mac environment setup script that installs software needed to develop [Appium](http://appium.io/) acceptance tests in Ruby.
+appium_env.sh is a Mac environment setup script that installs software needed to develop [Appium](http://appium.io/) acceptance tests in the language of your choice.

 Prerequisites
 -------------